Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Different episodes in reheating epoch

-The reheating scale factor $a_{_R}$ value depends on the Yukawa coupling $g_{_Y}$, the larger $g_{_Y}$ and the smaller $a_{_R}$, as it should be.
-This is shown by the left column (a,c) and the right column (b,d) of Figs.~\ref{mscaleR}.
-Around this point $a_{_R}$, Figures \ref{AllBrR} (b) and (d) show $\Omega_{_R}\gg \Omega_{_M}\gg \Omega_{_\Lambda}$, and Fig.~\ref{AllBrR} (c) shows $\epsilon$-rate (\ref{dde}) approaches to two ($\epsilon\rightarrow 2$), indicating the genuine reheating occurrence.
-Note that at this point $a_{_R}$ the numerical calculations of the basic equations (\ref{eqhp}-\ref{reheateq}) run into the stiffness system of step size being effective zero.
-However, in the case of genuine reheating starts, the analytical solution to these basic equations can be found and studied in the next section.
+The $a_{_R}$ value decreases as the Yukawa coupling $g_{_Y}$ increases, shown by the left column (a,c) and the right column (b,d) of Figs.~\ref{mscaleR}.
+Around this point $a_{_R}$, Figures \ref{AllBrR} (b) and (d) show $\Omega_{_R}\gg \Omega_{_M}\gg \Omega_{_\Lambda}$, and Fig.~\ref{AllBrR} (c) shows $\epsilon\rightarrow 2$, indicating the radiation domination.
+At $a=a_{_R}$, the numerical calculations of the equations (\ref{eqhp}-\ref{reheateq}) run into the stiffness system of step size being effective zero.
+However, the analytical solution to these basic equations is studied in the next section.